 If the card offers rewards, these rewards are usually generous in spending categories that are popular among students, like dining, entertainment and Amazon purchases.
 Typically, student credit cards are also affordable to hold since they’re often free of charges like annual fees and foreign transaction fees.

 Read on to learn more about how to choose the best student credit card for you.

 Eligibility requirements for student credit cards

-The minimum credit card age requirement for most issuers is 18 years old.
+The minimum credit card age requirement is 18 years old.
 However, there is an extra requirement for anyone applying for a credit card under 21, thanks to the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009.
 The CARD Act requires credit card applicants between 18 and 20 to show proof of independent income.
 If you don’t have independent income, you can still access credit before 21 by becoming an authorized user.

 Applying for credit after the age of 21 releases you from some of the more strict parameters of the CARD Act, but you’ll still be required to note a few important pieces of information on your credit card application.
 Be ready to provide your birth date, income, credit history and Social Security number (SSN).

 How to choose the best student credit card for you

 Choosing the best student credit card comes down to understanding your spending habits and figuring out the best way to use your card to meet your needs.
 Features to look for in a student credit card include annual percentage rates, or APRs (if there’s a chance you won’t be able to pay your bill in full every month), fees (such as late fees, foreign transaction fees or other penalty fees) and rewards rates on specific spending categories.
 Here are some key questions to consider when choosing a student credit card that’s best for you.